diegodorado/diegodorado.github.io/content/works/ada/index.en.md

 **A.D.A.** is a robotic work, made in collaboration with [ceiborg](https://ceiborg.com/), that autonomously weaves neo-representations of the chakana, synthesis of the Andean cosmovision.

-The name refers to an “Algorithmic Designs Self-Weaving Machine” (“Autotejedora de Diseños Algorítmicos” in Spanish) , also celebrating the techno-poetic approach of Ada Lovelace, whom we see as the nexus between the most primitive weaving techniques and current computer science.
+The name refers to an “Algorithmic Designs Self-Weaving-Machine” (“Autotejedora de Diseños Algorítmicos” in Spanish) and celebrates the technopoetic gaze and genius of **Ada** Lovelace, connecting the first industrial looms with computer science.

 ![](./artifact.jpg)

 > In the center of a quiet, empty-walled room, a strange machine displays extensive weave.
-> There is also a percussion of two drums without fanfare, which seems to come from the same place, repeating an almost ritual sequence.
+> An unintrusive percussion is also heard, which seems to come from the same place, repeating an almost ritual sequence.
 > Every so often and autonomously, the carriage moves from one side to the other, spreading the weave.
 > And as it does, the percussive sequence changes.
 > -- Might they be related?
 > The pattern of the fabric is somewhat abstract, but reminiscences of Andean symbols can be perceived.
 > And while the cadence of the percussion suggests repetition, the weave shows that what is constant is change.
 > The pace of work is so slow that rigor of mass production does not fit the scene.
 > -- But, what is this machine about?
 > It weaves without haste, giving the impression of doing conscious work, displaying a drawing that,
 > more than a garment, looks like a parchment.
 > Like a solitary intelligence whose mission is to preserve a primitive message.

 ---